ivoyager/ivoyager_tables/README.md

 This is a single-column "enumeration"-only table.
 The importer assumes this format if the table has only one column.

-This is essentially a DB_ENTITIES format with only the 0-column: it creates entities enumerations with no data.
+This is essentially a [DB_ENTITIES](#DB_ENTITIES-Format) table with only the 0-column.
+It creates entities enumerations with no data.
 There is no header row for field names and the only header tag that may be used (optionally) is `Prefix`.
-As for DB_ENTITIES, prefixing the 0-column is done by modifying the header tag as `Prefix/<entity prefix>`.
+As for DB_ENTITIES, prefix the 0-column by modifying the header tag to `Prefix/<entity prefix>`.

-As for DB_ENTITIES, you can obtain row_number from the "enumerations" dictionary (index with any entity name) or obtain an enum-like dictionary of entity names from the "enumeration_dicts" dictionary (index with table_name or any entity_name).
+See [Entity Names](#Entity-Names) in the DB_ENTITIES Format above.

 ## WIKI_ONLY Format